Joyce Vance: U.S. attorney for the Northern District of Alabama

 Vance established a civil rights enforcement unit in the office.
-Tom Perez, then the Assistant Attorney General for the Justice Department's Civil Rights Division and later Secretary of Labor, traveled from Washington, DC, to Birmingham to make the announcement of the new unit along with Vance.
 In 2011, she successfully challenged Alabama's immigration bill, HB 56, on constitutional grounds.
 The Eleventh Circuit Court of Appeals found key portions of the law unconstitutional, and in 2013 the District Court entered a settlement in which seven challenged provisions of the law were permanently blocked.
 Vance's office engaged with the University of Alabama on allegations of racial discrimination in sorority rush in the University of Alabama's sorority system when students brought to light the role of alumni in refusing admission to minority candidates.

-In 2014, Vance prosecuted a man for trying to hire a KKK member to murder his African American neighbor.
-Vance was involved in key work to protect the rights of Alabama voters, including a settlement of Alabama's violation of the motor voter act that brought the state into compliance, and a settlement with Jefferson County, Alabama of countywide violations of access to the polls for citizens with disabilities.
+In 2014, Vance prosecuted a man for trying to hire a KKK member to murder his African-American neighbor.
+Vance was involved in key work to protect the rights of Alabama voters, including a settlement of Alabama's violation of the Motor Voter Act that brought the state into compliance, and a settlement with Jefferson County, Alabama of countywide violations of access to the polls for citizens with disabilities.
 Vance, along with Civil Rights Division Assistant Attorney General Vanita Gupta, also launched a statewide investigation into inhumane conditions in Alabama's prisons.